Do you have a question you're not seeing below? We'd love to answer it—just use our contact form.

 1. How do you calculate a part's flat pattern?

 Add up all the outside dimensions and subtract one bend deduction for every bend 90 degrees or more.
 Bends less than 90 will require less than a full deduction.
-See our chart under tools for values.
+See our chart.